 There are certain rules of engagement I must mention before I set out to explore the complex phenomenon of seduction.
 The present volume is structured around chapter three, which acts as a pivot on which all the other chapters hinge.
-Chapter three, The Scene of a Crime, is the kernel, the point at which the writing changes, reversing and mirroring itself-and reversibility, as we will see, is a key characteristic of seduction.
-This chapter introduces Roland Barthes' conceptualisation of the 'still' as what allows us to see, and also makes a case for different modes of writing, using Jacques Lacan's work as an example.
-Often seen as obscure and impenetrable Lacan's use of language reflects the structure and ways of working of what it describes, the unconscious.
-The second part of the chapter is the transcription of a seductive encounter between an object and a subject.
-Based on Sadeian dialogues, this piece should be read both as a work and as evidence of seduction.
-Duality, another trait of seduction, will also make an appearance in chapter three, in the form of this book's doppelgänger, the other volume in the submission.
-While this volume contains mainly text, the other is comprised mainly of photographic images.
+Chapter three, The Scene of a Crime, is the kernel, the point at which the writing changes, reversing and mirroring itself - and reversibility, as we will see, is a key characteristic of seduction.
+This chapter introduces Roland Barthes' conceptualisation of the 'still' as what allows us to see, and also makes a case for different modes of writing, using Jacques Lacan's

-On either side of chapter three are the other four chapters, which together with this introduction and a conclusion, form the seven parts of this text.
-Chapter one, 'The Seduction of Objects and its Problems' sets the context through a review of the existing literature on the topic, including a brief outline of disciplinary areas concerned with seduction (psychoanalysis, consumer studies, captology, criminology), a review of the key arguments in Jean Baudrillard's monograph and the analysis of several examples.
-I took special care to explore the two main recurrent problems of number of literary texts, namely Choderlos de Laclos' Les Liaisons Dangereuses, Marquis de Sade's Dialogue between a Priest and a Dying Man, Giacomo Casanova's memoirs History of My Life and Vladimir Nabokov's prose.
+^{14.} The research is indebted to various works of art, which have inspired it along the way.
+These will be explored throughout the text and the visual material.
+What may be more obscure is the influence of a number of literary texts, namely Choderlos de Laclos' Les Liaisons Dangereuses, Marquis de Sade's Dialogue between a Priest and a Dying Man, Giacomo Casanova's memoirs History of My Life and Vladimir Nabokov's prose.
 Of all of these, the first three have a direct link to seduction, as they approach issues linked to libertinism.
 The last inspiration, however, may require a little explanation.
 The divine details, precision, interest in detectives and detection, unraveling of the story at the end (for example in The Eye), narrative structure (Pale Fire) and the act of recounting without telling but by showing (as in Lolita, Bend Sinister, The Real Life of Sebastian Knight or Despair) are all writing attributes I have kept in mind while constructing this text.
 Malcolm Ashmore's PhD thesis, more academic in its execution, has also stimulated my writing.
 See Choderlos de Laclos, Les Liaisons Dangereuses [1782], tr. by P.W.K.
-Stone, London: Penguin Books, 1961; Marquis de Sade, 'Dialogue between a Priest and a Dying Man' (Dialogue entre un prêtre et un moribond [1788]), in The Misfortunes of Virtue and Other Early Tales, tr. by David Coward, New York, Oxford: Oxford University Press, 1992, pp. 149 160; Giacomo Casanova, History of My Life, vols 1 to 12 (Histoire de Ma Vie [1960]), tr. by Willard R. Trask, Baltimore and London: The Johns Hopkins University Press, 1997; Vladimir Nabokov, The Eye (Soglyadatay [1930]), tr. by Dmitri Nabokov, London: Panther, 1968 (1966); Pale Fire, London: Penguin, 1973 (1962); Lolita, London, Weidenfeld and Nicholson, 1959; Bend Sinister, London: Penguin Modern Classics, 2001 (1947); The Real Life of Sebastian Knight, London: Penguin, 1964 (1941); Despair (Otchayanie [1934]), tr. by the author, London: Panther, 1969; Malcolm Ashmore, The Reflexive Thesis.
+Stone, London: Penguin Books, 1961; Marquis de Sade, 'Dialogue between a Priest and a Dying Man' (Dialogue entre un prêtre et un moribond [1788]), in The Misfortunes of Virtue and Other Early Tales, tr. by David Coward, New York, Oxford: Oxford University Press, 1992, pp. 149-160; Giacomo Casanova, History of My Life, vols 1 to 12 (Histoire de Ma Vie [1960]), tr. by Willard R. Trask, Baltimore and London: The Johns Hopkins University Press, 1997; Vladimir Nabokov, The Eye (Soglyadatay [1930]), tr. by Dmitri Nabokov, London: Panther, 1968 (1966); Pale Fire, London: Penguin, 1973 (1962); Lolita, London, Weidenfeld and Nicholson, 1959; Bend Simister, London: Penguin Modern Classics, 2001 (1947); The Real Life of Sebastian Knight, London: Penguin, 1964 (1941); Despair (Otchayanie [1934]), tr. by the author, London: Panther, 1969; Malcolm Ashmore, The Reflexive Thesis.
 Wrighting Sociology of Scientific Knowledge, Chicago: Chicago University Press, 1989.